asauber/miniservers/README.md

 ## Notes

+For `./multi_threaded.py` you may need to set your maximum open file handles to something like 50,000.

+    $ ulimit -n 50000

 Clearly these are meant to be _minimal_ working examples.
 They demonstrate some socket programming techniques, and some concurrency techniques.
 For instance, `single_threaded_select.py` can handle thousands of requests per second with